 What does Chemotherapy Look Like | Tina Case Bay Area PhotographerThe brutal reality of cancer is that the scars it leaves are not just on the patients but the invisible kind that the loved ones feel the most deeply and poignantly each day.
 Not a day goes by that I don't think of those closest to me who have battled some form of cancer.
 Many have gone through round after brutal round of chemotherapy or radiation, or both.
 I wanted to show what chemotherapy looks like.
 To take the mystery out of it for those of you who have never seen it up close and personal.
 It's not something to be uncomfortable about.
 It's the stark reality that this is part of many people's lives.
 It's part of their routine to get the beast out, to manage their illness and carry on.
 I asked my dear friend if I could document her most recent treatment.
 Both she and her nurses said yes.
 So here are some photos to show you what it looks like.
 First, there is the chemotherapy port that is embedded under the skin.
 The port is a small device that is implanted under the skin to allow access to the bloodstream.
 It can also be used to draw blood.
 In this case it is used to infuse chemotherapy drugs.
 Ports are used rather than an IV because chemotherapy typically involves so many treatments over the course of many months that it is easier than inserting an IV each time.
-On the day of the chemo treatment several bags of chemo drugs are dripped over the course of several hours to dispense that week's treatment.
-The nurses are at the heart of each treatment, their demeanor is so important to each patient and each round of chemo.

 Today I am a volunteer photographer for Shoots for Cure as well as the Pancreatic Cancer Organization.
 We have a long way to go.
 But small steps result in thousands of miles to find a cure in this journey.